What Are Restriction Enzymes?

 How much do you know about restriction enzymes?
 Get a better understanding of what they do and why they're important, with this review.

 Defining Restriction Enzymes

 Restriction endonucleases are a class of enzyme that cut DNA molecules.
 Each enzyme recognizes a unique sequence of nucleotides in the DNA strand.
 Such sequences are usually about 4 to 6 base-pairs long.
-The sequences are palindromic in that the complimentary DNA strand has the same sequence only in the reverse direction.
+The sequences are palindromic in that the complementary DNA strand has the same sequence only in the reverse direction.